jootse84/jootse84.github.io/_posts/2017-06-14-banksters.md

 # Ok dude, but what is a Bitcoin?

-Well, a Bitcoin is a cryptocurrency that instead of having to be printed like normal money it needs to be mined - a process of adding transaction records to Bitcoin's shared public ledger of past transactions, also called **block chain**.
+Well, a Bitcoin is a cryptocurrency that instead of having to be printed like normal money it needs to be mined - a process of adding transaction records to Bitcoin's shared **public ledger** of past transactions, also called **block chain**.

 Bitcoin exists and works because the people who use it have faith that other people also trust the system.
-One goal of the Bitcoin is to avoid any centralized control as mentioned before, so every participant has access to the public ledger (block chain) and maintains their own copy of the ledger.
+One goal of the Bitcoin is to avoid any centralized control, so every participant has access to the public ledger and maintains their own copy of the ledger.
 Bitcoin network relies on block chain.
 All the confirmed transactions are included in block chain, the integrity and the chronological order of the block chain are enforced with cryptography.

 One surprising consequence of this philosophy is that from the ledger everyone can see everyone else's balances (system uses account numbers instead of names).
 When there is a new transaction the user broadcasts the message, so everyone across the entire world updates their ledger.
 On the other hand, you can also use the system to send and receive money without the need of maintaining a ledger.